jrgtt/react-type-in-and-out/README.md

 ## Installation

-The easiest way to use react-type-in-and-out is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).
+You can get ReactTypeInAndOut from NPM and include it in your project with your build tool of preference (such as [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).

-You can also use the standalone build by including `dist/react-type-in-and-out.js` in your page.
-If you use this, make sure you have already included React, and it is available as a global variable.

 ```
 npm install react-type-in-and-out --save